MAST Tutorial

 3. A brief overview of Labels

 A label, at its most basic, is a reusable and schedulable section of code.
-A label is used by MAST to create at task, and that task can be scheduled to run at a particular time, under specific conditions, and more than once, if desired.
+A label is used by MAST to create a task, and that task can be scheduled to run at a particular time, under specific conditions, and more than once, if desired.
 This gives mission writers a great deal of flexibility.

 Label Types